Stick-slip dynamics in an interleaved system with self-amplified friction: Single sheets characterization

 where $R=25$ mm is the radius of the circular contact area.
 The above formula takes into account that the measured torque can be expressed as $\tau=\int_0^R dr\int_0^{2\pi}d\theta\mu N/(\pi R^2)r^2$, where the integrand represents the contribution of an infinitesimal contact area element at distance $r$ from the center to the total torque.
 Our measurements were done starting at rest and recording the measured torque as a function of the traveled angle $\varphi$.
 From the resulting $\mu(\varphi)$ curves, we extract the static friction coefficient $\mu_s$ from the initial peak and the dynamic one $\mu_d$ averaging $\mu(\varphi)$ over the range $\varphi\in[0.3,120]^{\circ}$ (see Fig.~\ref{fig:appendFrott}a).
 By repeating these measurements for different imposed normal forces $N\in[0.1,2]$ N, we obtained $\mu_s(N)$ and $\mu_d(N)$ shown in Fig.~\ref{fig:appendFrott}b.
 We observe that $\mu_s$ decreases as a function of $N$ while $\mu_d$ remains relatively constant showing only a slight increase over the whole range of $N$.
 The behavior of $\mu_s(N)$ can be explained based on the previous work by Crassous et al. \cite{crassous1999humidity} which, based on experimental evidences, proposed the following dependence of the static friction coefficient on the normal force:

-The divergence of the friction coefficient for vanishing normal mode is due to adhesion, which determines a non-zero friction force even when $N\to 0$.
+The divergence of the friction coefficient for vanishing normal load is due to adhesion, which determines a non-zero friction force even when $N\to 0$.
 As shown in Fig.~\ref{fig:appendFrott}b, the measured paper-on-paper static friction coefficient shows a good agreement with Eq.~\eqref{eq::crass} having $a=0.507$ and $b=0.143$.
 As for explaining the slight increase of $\mu_d$ as a function of $N$, further investigations, which fall outside the scope of this paper, would be needed.
 Possible scenarios include a crossover between elastic and plastic contacts or the formation of wear particles~\cite{achanta2010scale}.
+The horizontal dotted line in Fig.~\ref{fig:appendFrott}b represents the friction coefficient $\mu=0.89$ obtained by fitting $F_\text{max}(d)$ via Eq.~\eqref{eq::model} (Fig.~\ref{fig:MaxVsD}).
+We observe that it falls within the range of the measured $\mu_s(N)$.
+A better understanding of why a constant friction coefficient can be representative for our interleaved system can be obtained by considering the predicted static friction threshold forces $\mu N$ on individual sheets inside the assembly.
+These thresholds depend on the normal force $N$, which spans a wide range of values inside the assembly, and also on the separation distance $d$.
+A lower bound for this quantity is $T^*/\mu$, which represents the friction force due to adhesion between two pages of the assembly~\cite{taub2021nonlinear}.
+An upper bound can be estimated from Eq.~\eqref{eq::normal} by considering the innermost sheet of the assembly $N(n=1)$ at the onset of detachment, $d\sim13.5$ mm.
+This results in a range of normal forces spanning more than three decades, $N\in[0.0034,6.4]$ N. Comparing the predictions for $\mu N$ obtained with $\mu=0.89$ and those obtained using Eq.~\eqref{eq::crass} over this range (Fig.~\ref{fig:appendFrott}c), we observe that a constant friction coefficient overestimates the static thresholds at large $N$ while underestimating them at small $N$.
+This suggests that the effectiveness of the fitted constant $\mu$ can be interpreted as resulting from a balance between these two opposing mismatches.